KGConf/open-kg-curriculum/curriculum/curriculum.md

-# The Open Curricula Graph
+# The Open Curriculum Module List

 The vocabulary that we use:
 Audience: Undergraduate Student, Graduate Student, Developer, Project Management, Any